n0nuser/n0nuser.github.io/content/posts/ssh/index.md

 Even that SSH is encrypting our traffic cybercriminals can still perform some attacks on it depending on how it's configured.
 It's time to secure it!

-I've put a lot of options to secure it so choose whichever you like!
+I've put a lot of options to secure it, so choose whichever you like!

 You have the list [here](#TableOfContents).